momasoud1/Crud-Application-by-python/README.md

 * SQLLITE library

 # Licence
-for secyrity issues to save my organization data , i cannot show the codes of the applications in public
+for secyrity issues to save my organization data , i cannot show the codes of the applications in public but you can see the final view of the application from the file that uploaded in this repository.